mfa/pico-toggl/readme.md

 ### Setup

-Copy app/.secrets.template to app/.secrets and fill in your configuration from <https://toggl.com>.
+Copy .secrets.template to .secrets and fill in your configuration from <https://toggl.com>.

 Install the requirements:
 ```